French real estate declaration 2026: complete GMBI guide

 Our chartered accountant analysis#

 Three years after the rollout of GMBI, the service is technically stabilised but its legal significance remains underestimated by many owners.
 The automated cross-check between GMBI, property tax, 2044, 2031 SD and 2065 turns the exercise into a cornerstone of real estate tax consistency.
-A GMBI declaration inconsistent with other returns creates a weak signal that the DGFiP now exploits via its datamining tools (Galaxie, CFVR).
+A GMBI declaration inconsistent with other returns creates a weak signal that the DGFiP now exploits via its datamining tools (Foncier innovant, CFVR).

 We observe three particularly exposed profiles in 2026: holders of small multi-lot portfolios (3 to 10 properties) who underestimate the cumulative nature of the fine; family SCIs whose manager poorly delegates declarative follow-up; expatriates owning a pied-a-terre in France who discover the obligation too late.
 For these profiles, integrating GMBI into the annual May portfolio review (alongside the 2026 income tax declaration) is the best line of defence.